 Break the Haughty: In the movie, it shows that all of his failures have taken their toll on his self-esteem, and Edd abandoning him for a few moments was the last straw before he breaks down and admits that he is a suck-up loser, and then his meeting with his brother...

 Broken Bird: Once you know of the absolute hell he went through before the show and see how everyone else treats him, it can be a little hard to watch earlier episodes.

 The Bully: Usually towards his friends and/or Jimmy.

 Casanova Wannabe: He's always talking about where "chicks" hang out/what they like, but his attempts are often pretty unsuccessful.

-He also opens a kissing booth in the Valentine's Day episode, making the excuse about the lack of girls as "they must be freshening up in the can!"
+He opens a "Kiss the Hunk" stand in the Valentine's Day episode, making the excuse about the lack of girls as "they must be freshening up in the can!"